 Planning obligations under Section 106 of the Town and Country Planning Act 1990 (as amended), commonly known as s106 agreements, are a mechanism which make a development proposal acceptable in planning terms, that would not otherwise be acceptable.
 They are focused on site specific mitigation of the impact of development.
 S106 agreements are often referred to as 'developer contributions' along with highway contributions and the Community Infrastructure Levy.

-The reports below are detail monies received by North Tyneside Council under s106 obligations which have yet to be spent.
-They include the development they relate to and the planned usage, with comments.
+The Council reports in detail monies on received by North Tyneside Council under s106 obligations which have yet to be spent.
+These reports include the development they relate to and the planned usage, with comments.

 Nationally Reported Statistics & Information